weiwanning/aurora/README.md

 Try visiting [aurora](http://www.wanning.co)

 ###TODO
-* UI Improvement:
+* Frontend Improvements:
  * Support infinite scroll
  * Image switching in each unit
  * Jumbotron with image/video
  * ~~Flickable scroll in personal homepage~~
-* Logic Improvement:
+* Backend Improvements:
  * ~~Merge new photo page with show personal photo~~
  * ~~Use description instead of photographer for a photo~~
  * Add book feature (should just send an email)
- * Search bar
+ * Add search bar and search functionality
  * Large image instead of medium in personal page
+ * Use user name instead of email
+ * Add favicon.ico